Year of entry 2024

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

 A postgraduate qualification in Audiovisual Translation and Localisation will equip you with valuable practical skills, underpinned by a solid theoretical foundation.
 You’ll also develop advanced skills in IT, research, communication and analysis that are very valuable to employers.

-Many of our students go straight into practice with their project management or translation skills, whether they work in large organisations, small or medium-sized language service providers, or as freelance audiovisual translators.
+Because the demand for skilled audiovisual translators is increasing, many of our students start working in the field before graduating.
+They go straight into practice with their project management or translation skills, whether they work in large organisations, small or medium-sized language service providers, or as freelance audiovisual translators.
 Others pursue related careers in language services in organisations such as the UN and affiliated organisations, the European Parliament and the European Commission, commercial enterprises and NGOs.

 We provide plenty of support to help you reach your career goals.
 We offer targeted careers advice and professional training throughout your course, as well as events including workshops arranged with professional national and international organisations.